 How to Mirror Windows 10 to the Amazon Fire TV Stick or Cube

 The Amazon Fire TV Stick is used primarily for hours and hours of television goodness, but did you know it also allows you to use your TV as a second screen?
 That’s right; you can use a Windows 10 computer or laptop to display important content right to your television.

 Mirroring Windows 10 to your Amazon Fire TV Stick lets you throw up internet pages in meetings or share the most embarrassing Facebook snaps on a larger screen.
 You can also mirror your Android or IOS/iPhone device to a Fire TV Stick.

-Whether you’re sharing with family or co-workers, or you need to see content better, this article has all the details on how to mirror Windows 10 on a Fire TV Stick or Fire TV Cube.
+Whether you’re sharing with family or co-workers or needing to see content better, this article has all the details on how to mirror Windows 10 on a Fire TV Stick or Fire TV Cube.